afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 ordered I/O regions to be partially ordered.
 Its effects may go beyond the CPU->Hardware interface and actually affect the hardware at some level.

-See the subsection "Acquires vs I/O accesses" for more information.
+See :ref:`acquires-vs-io-accesses` for more information.

 Implicit kernel memory barriers